-Memory appears susceptible to eradication of fear responsesFebruary 18th, 2013 in Psychology & Psychiatry /
+Memory appears susceptible to eradication of fear responsesFebruary 18, 2013 in Medicine & Health / Psychology & Psychiatry

 Fear responses can only be erased when people learn something new while retrieving the fear memory.
 This is the conclusion of a study conducted by scientists from the University of Amsterdam (UvA) and published in the leading journal Science.